SolraBizna/liso/README.md

 # Future

-Tab completion and history support are on the roadmap.
+Tab completion is on the roadmap.
 Perhaps, someday, RTL / bidirectional support as well.

 # Legalese